Dear writer, it’s time we talked about how to talk about sexual violence.

 “She was attacked.”

-American educator Jackson Katz describes how using passive voice like this focuses on a person’s identity as ‘the abused’, the object of the attack, without putting the onus on their attacker.
+American educator Jackson Katz describes how using a passive voice like this focuses on a person’s identity as ‘the abused’, the object of the attack, without putting the onus on their attacker.
 To break away from that, try sentences that put the assailant in the doc: “He attacked her.”

 Similarly, the TAASA presentation shows how a phrase like “he forced his mouth on hers” is far more impactful and honest than “he kissed her”.
 In fact, sentences like the latter conceal the violent nature of the assailant’s actions.